Initialization¶

 Distance Requirement Cycle

-’s inidices`, that’s where the name cycle comes from).
-A new infill point is searched under the additional constraint that it has to be a distance XI[c]
+The Distance Requirement Cycle (DRC) is the vector XI that controls exploration: Each already evaluated infill point is surrounded by a forbidden-sphere of radius XI[c] with c = i mod XI.size (c loops cyclically through XI’s inidices`, that’s where the name cycle comes from).
+A new infill point is searched under the additional constraint that it has to be a distance XI[c] away from all other already evaluted infill points.
+The larger XI[c], the more exploration.

-then a good region would never be exploited further, since the search could never continue in the close vicinity of an already good infill point.)
+If XI==None, then CobraInitializer will set it, depending on objective range, to short DRC [0.001, 0.0] or long DRC [0.3, 0.05, 0.001, 0.0005, 0.0].
+Both vectors contain XI[c] = 0 which enforces exploitation.
+(If all entries were XI[c] > 0 then a good region would never be exploited further, since the search could never continue in the close vicinity of an already good infill point.)

 - class opt.idOptions.IDoptions(initDesign='RANDOM', initDesPoints: int = None, initDesOptP: int = None, initBias=0.005, rescale=True, newLower=-1, newUpper=1)¶